Ancestry.com recently published a Valentines Day feature, Discovering True Love.

 In 1887, Winje accepted a position as attorney in Duluth, and the family moved across the state.
 Duluth was an up and coming port town during those years, and Eric's professional urban career afforded the family a new social stature, as Bertina and the children began to adjust to city life and its amenities.
 Eric increased his community involvement and was elected Municipal Court Judge.
 Several of the Winje children attended and graduated from Duluth Central High School.
 By then, Bertina could probably not believe the difference between her prior life as a poor immigrant homesteader and her new life as the wife of a Duluth judge.
 The couple, though still not rich by any means, purchased a steam launch and entertained family and friends on the waterways surrounding the city.
 They also attended many local cultural and campaigning events.

 A few years later, the Winjes' eldest daughter, Regina, died at the age of 25, a week after giving birth to her fifth son.
 Following Regina's death, Eric and Bertina had three living children remaining out of the initial eight.
 In an example of "what goes around, comes around," they took Regina's newborn child, Thomas Raymond Strand, to raise as their own, just as Eric's own parents had taken Regina to raise as a young girl.
-Regina's four older sons continued to be raised by their father with the help of a housekeeper.
+Regina's four older sons continued to be raised by their father with the help of a housekeeper, whom he later married.

 By this time, Eric's law career in Duluth seemed stalled by his inability to get re-elected as Municipal Court Judge.
 Change called out to the couple and they left Duluth for Renville County, Minnesota, which was closer to their original home in Chippewa County.
 Eric Winje summoned up the ideals and aspirations of his youth and ran for the State Senate through the Democratic party, but withdrew before the election in favor of another candidate.
 The Winjes' next move was to Detroit Lakes in Becker County, where their lives settled into cautious comfort once more.
 Winje again served as a judge for Detroit Lakes.
 Their daughters, Lena Marie and Emma Thalette, continued to live with them during their elder years, while their son Edward sought new adventures as a homesteader in Canada.
 Lena taught school and eventually became a school superintendant, while Emma Thalette, also a teacher, eventually chose to teach piano from their home while caring for their parents.